FAQs

 Straight from the Limmu Kossa area near the village of Wolensu, this natural coffee is produced by Genet Seifu.
 It cultivates on 100 hectares the varieties 74110, 74140 and 74145 under forest cover.

 Genet employs 14 full-time employees on its farm and up to 200 during the peak of the harvest.
+This coffee is decaffeinated by the company CR3, located in Bremen, Germany.
+It's the only factory in the world that uses subcritical CO2 to decaffeinate coffee.

 WOMEN COFFE, why support women producers?